obsidian-tasks-group/obsidian-tasks/docs/queries/filters.md

 ### Finding Tasks with Invalid Dates

 {: .released }
-Validation of dates was introduced in Tasks 1.16.0.
+Validation of dates was introduced in Tasks 1.16.0.<br>
+`created date is invalid` was introduced in Tasks 1.26.0.

 It is possible to accidentally use a non-existent date on a task signifier, such as `📅 2022-02-30`.
 February has at most 29 days.